 There are more than 166,000 square feet of entertainment.
 Its table games offer something for entry-level and seasoned players alike, with bet limits ranging from $5 to $100.
 It also has over 800 innovative slot machines, a 750-seat bingo hall, and multiple sports betting kiosks available to bet at the WKP Sportsbook, which is powered by Betfred Sports. - Blue Water Resort & Casino

 The Blue Water Resort & Casino is one of the most unique in the Grand Canyon State.
 It’s the only casino resort hotel located on the Colorado River.
 Operated by the Colorado River Indian Tribes, Blue Water in Parker continues to appeal to cultural and recreational tourists to the region.
-Many household slot games can be found on the casino floor here, while table games are operated 4 pm till midnight Sunday to Thursday and 4 pm till 2 am Friday to Saturday.
+Many household slot games can be found on the casino floor here, while table games are operated from 4 pm to midnight Sunday to Thursday and 4 pm to 2 am Friday to Saturday.

 Casinos by Cities

 The three main cities in Arizona where you’ll find land-based casinos are Phoenix, Tucson, and Mesa.
-These cities are home to the state’s leading resort casinos, where you’ll not only find a comprehensive spread of table games and slots, but access to many other forms of entertainment from live music to fine dining venues.
+These cities are home to the state’s leading resort casinos, where you’ll not only find a comprehensive spread of table games and slots but access to many other forms of entertainment from live music to fine dining venues.

 The Best Casinos in Phoenix, Arizona